-If you were to write a short list of the most successful, influential sales leaders, Grant Cardone has to be on it.
+Tips from one of the most successful, influential sales leaders, Grant Cardone

 His hard-hitting, obsessive approach to sales has helped him build a big fortune and one of the most famous sales training programs in the world.
 He’s written ground-breaking sales books like If You’re Not First, You’re Last and the 10x Rule.
 Whether you’re in outside sales, inside sales, field sales, or door-to-door sales, he’s got something to teach you.
 Here are six sales and canvassing tips from the man himself.